 Recommended: Concurrent enrollment in ASL 101B.
+Normally offered in the Spring semester only.

 Completes the study of elementary vocabulary and grammar.
 Increased development of inflectional and non-manual behavior patterns.
 Incorporation of selected aspects of Deaf culture and community within receptive and expressive conversations.
 [Overview of topics include: grammatical features, such as, syntax, pronominalization, verb aspect/modulation, tense, number incorporation, adverbials, adjectivals, topicalization, spatialization; interactive behaviors, such as, requests, turntaking, making suggestions, giving feedback, interrupting; and cultural topics, such as, myths, social and political organizations, signaling devices, and technology within the Deaf community.]